joelwetzel/Hubitat-AudioVideo/README.md

 - "Alexa, turn on Nintendo"
 - "Alexa, tv off"

-  ## Subgoals
+  ## Subtasks
-  To make this happen, I broke the work down into a number of subgoals, that could be developed/integrated/configured/tested individually.
+  To make this happen, I broke the work down into a number of subtasks, that could be developed/integrated/configured/tested individually.

   1. TV power needs to be controllable
   2. AppleTV power needs to be controllable